tdr soil moisture sensors & fdr soil moisture sensors

 FDR sensors are a good choice for most farming needs, offering reliable precision at a moderate cost.

-If you need to measure tension, tensiometers can help, but they require careful handling.
+If you need to measure tension, you can use tensiometers.
+However, they need careful handling.

 The Role and Value of Moisture Sensors